Getting Rid of Vaginal Odor 101

 It turns out that sugar can also impact you below the waist, too.
 Sugary foods encourage yeast growth, causing strong vaginal odors.
 On the opposite side, drinking plenty of water prevents bacterial growth, which can result in a less intense vaginal smell.

 What Causes Strong Vaginal Odors?

+Understanding what causes vaginal odor is not always a straightforward process.
 If you notice an intense and persistent odor coming from your vagina, it could be because of something a bit more serious, like:

 According to the Centers for Disease Control and Prevention, bacterial vaginosis, or BV, is the most common vaginal condition for women between the ages of 15 and 44.
 Bacterial vaginosis is caused by certain bacteria overloading your vagina's natural bacterial balance, causing a strong fishy odor.
 Though the exact cause for this bacteria overload is still a mystery, bacterial vaginosis usually occurs in women that are sexually active.
 For a majority of women, the fishy odor is the telltale sign of this infection, but it can also be accompanied by other symptoms, like burning or itching.

 At wisp, we offer a number of BV treatment options, including prescription meds and over the counter home remedies, to clear first-time and chronic bacterial vaginosis symptoms.
 To minimize your chances of dealing with BV, you should: